Services Map Clergy Catholicism Liberal Catholicism

 5. The Universal Catholic Church (San Diego, California)

-6. The Liberal Rite (United Kingdom)
+6. The Young Rite

 There are also numerous small independent parishes that call themselves "Liberal Catholic" and are not affiliated with a larger church body.